klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 useall [BUILDTAG]
 +++++++++++++++++

-This command creates a RELEASE file for an application.
-The command must be followed by :term:`buildtag`.
-The release file is created that it includes *all* :term:`modules` of the :term:`build`.
-The :term:`buildtag` may be given as argument or option.
+This command creates a configure/RELEASE file for an application.
+The command must be followed by buildtag.
+The release file created includes *all* :term:`modules` of the :term:`build`.
+The buildtag may be given as argument or option.
+Output to another file or the console can be specified with option '-o'.

 use [MODULES]
 +++++++++++++

-This command creates a RELEASE file for an application.
+This command creates a configure/RELEASE file for an application.
 The command must be followed by a list of :term:`modulespecs`.
 If option --buildtag is given, it checks if this is compatible with the given :term:`modules`.
 Otherwise it looks for all :term:`builds` that have the :term:`modules` in the required :term:`versions`.
-If more than one matching :term:`build` found it takes the one with the alphabetically first :term:`buildtag`.
+If more than one matching :term:`build` found it takes the one with the alphabetically first buildtag.
 Note that the :term:`modulespecs` MUST specify :term:`versions` exactly.
 If you have unspecified :term:`versions` or :term:`versions` specified by relation you must use command "use" instead.
 The RELEASE created includes only the :term:`modules` that are specified.
 For this command the :term:`DB` file must be specified with the "--db" option.
+Output to another file or the console can be specified with option '-o'.

 list
 ++++